vrolo001/TravelTide_II/README.md

 # TravelTide_II
-SQL-challenge where I query data from Travel Tide,  online booking platform for travel, specializing in discount airplane tickets and hotel accommodations.
+SQL-challenge where I query data from Travel Tide, an online booking platform for travel, specializing in discount airplane tickets and hotel accommodations.
 The four questions are:

 1) Return users who have booked and completed at least 10 flights, ordered by user_id.
 2) Write a solution to report the trip_id of sessions where: